ayaalsabahi/FreshmanImmigrationPlanner/readme.txt

 Project Description:
     Targeted towards freshman who are unsure how to manage thier time, heavily inspired by the freshman immigration class and what i have learned form it.
-    It is a full application that esnures freshman keep track of time.
-    Tracks how long a user has spent working on a subject and gives a pie chart by day/month/week User is able to add office hours and view them by day user can also add sticky notes and a list of tasks
+Made with hopes of making transition from high school to university easier as I struggled in transitioning myself due to how differently one has to approach them.
+Helps track time put into courses.
+Has an Office hours view and sticky notes feature.
+Visualization of time spent using a pie chart.
+Scalability to track by day, week, month, and view all time statistics.

 Detailed project Description:
     ‣The home page: